A case study of our first pitch experience

 While pitching we had sat down like in an idea bootcamp.
 It was fun, really!
 We came up with so many ideas we would have loved to suggest to the museum and this let us realize: we really, really love what we do.

-When someone throws us bone in the shape of a vague briefing, we accelerate.
+When someone throws us a bone in the shape of a vague briefing, we accelerate.
 Why?
 Because we are inspired!
 We saw so many possibilities and awesome off the hook opportunities.
 The challenge was finding the perfect proposal between „unrealistic” approaches concerning time and budget and a concept that did not overwhelm the museum but made them feel as inspired as we felt.
-The results of this challenge was mostly based on gut feeling as we were doing this for the first time. xailabs was a great partner, who’s experience in this area also helped us make these tough decisions.
+The results of this challenge were mostly based on gut feeling as we were doing this for the first time. xailabs was a great partner, who’s experienced in this area also helped us make these tough decisions.